CMC时空档案

 Constitutional Amendment: Presidential Term Limits Removed

-The National People's Congress voted 2,958 to 2 to remove the two-term limit on the presidency, enabling Xi Jinping to rule indefinitely; the amendment was preceded by rare public dissent that was quickly censored online.
+The National People's Congress voted 2,958 to 2 to remove the two-term limit on the presidency, enabling Xi Jinping to serve as President indefinitely; the amendment was preceded by rare public dissent that was quickly censored online.

 political